3-day Madrid itinerary

 One of the most classic gastronomic stops in Madrid is stopping at the Chocolatería San Ginés.
 Here you can enjoy one of the best chocolate with churros in Madrid.
 Especially in the colder months, it is so yummy!

-Plaza Mayor, one of the best places to include in your 3 days in Madrid itinerary
+Plaza Mayor, one of the best places to visit in Madrid in 3 days

 Continue until you reach Plaza Mayor.
 It is one of my favorite places in the Madrid and stands out for its beauty.
 In addition, it is another of the great essentials to see in Madrid in 3 days.
 Throughout history this square has hosted numerous and diverse social events.